pusceddusimone/nkr_iknl_test/README.md

 ## Steps to run
 1) Open a new kaggle notebook and import the provided ipynb file
 2) Upload the full 60k records to kaggle as a dataset, and call it "NKR_IKNL_breast_syntheticdata", import said dataset into your newly created notebook
-3) Add to the /kaggle/working directory the folds inside folds.zip
+3) Add to the /kaggle/working directory the folds inside folds_classification.zip and dataset_regression.zip

 Classification is performed using 5 fold cross-validation, and the best model is taken from a combination of RMSE, F1 and ROC_AUC, the weights are: (f1 * 0.5) + (roc_auc * 0.3) + (pr_auc * 0.2).